Edge of Stochastic Stability: Revisiting the Edge of Stability for SGD: Conclusions, Limitations, and Future Work

 \section{Conclusions, Limitations, and Future Work}

 \paragraph{Conclusions.} We have addressed the longstanding question of \textit{if} and \textit{how} mini-batch SGD enters a regime reminiscent of the “Edge of Stability” previously observed in full-batch methods.
-Contrary to the usual focus on the global Hessian’s top eigenvalue, we uncovered that \emph{Batch Sharpness}---the expected directional curvature of the mini-batch Hessian in the direction of its own gradient---consistently rises (progressive sharpening) and then hovers around $2/\eta$, independent of batch size.
-This behavior characterizes a new “Edge of Stochastic Stability”, which explains how mini-batch training can exhibit catapult-like surges and settle into flatter minima even when the full-batch Hessian remains below $2/\eta$.
-Our analysis clarifies why smaller batch sizes and larger learning rates both constrain the final curvature to a lower level, thereby linking these hyperparameters to flatter solutions and often improved generalization.
-Furthermore, we show that this phenomenon depends on the \emph{directional} structure of mini-batch noise and does not straightforwardly emerge from generic isotropic or diagonal noise injections, highlighting important limitations of SDE-based approximations.
+Contrary to the usual focus on the global Hessian’s top eigenvalue, we uncovered that \emph{Batch Sharpness}---the expected directional curvature of the mini-batch landscape in the direction of its own gradient---consistently rises (progressive sharpening) and then hovers around $2/\eta$, independent of batch size.
+This behavior characterizes a new regime “Edge of Stochastic Stability”, which explains how mini-batch training can exhibit catapult-like surges and settle into flatter minima even when the full-batch Hessian remains below $2/\eta$.
+Our analysis clarifies why smaller batch sizes and larger step sizes both constrain the final curvature to a lower level, thereby linking these hyperparameters to flatter solutions and often improved generalization.
+Furthermore, we show that this phenomenon depends on the noise injected into the Hessians by mini-batch optimizers, highlighting important limitations of SDE-based approximations.
 Overall, the \textsc{EoSS} framework unifies several empirically observed effects---catapult phases, dependence on batch size, and progressive sharpening---under a single perspective focused on the \emph{mini-batch} landscape and its directional curvature.

-\paragraph{Limitations.} (\emph{i}) We have tested only image-classification tasks, leaving open whether similar phenomena arise in NLP, RL, or other domains. (\emph{ii}) Although we observe empirical \textsc{EoSS}, we lack full theoretical account. (\emph{iii}) Our experiments mainly use fixed learning rates and standard architectures, so very large-scale or large-batch settings remain less explored. (\emph{iv}) We have not analyzed momentum-based or adaptive methods (e.g.\ Adam), even though full-batch \textsc{EoS} has been seen there \citep{cohen_adaptive_2022}.
+\paragraph{Limitations.} (\emph{i}) We have tested only image-classification tasks, leaving open whether similar phenomena arise in NLP, RL, or other domains. (\emph{ii}) Our experiments mainly use fixed step sizes and standard architectures, so very large-scale or large-batch settings remain less explored. (\emph{iii}) We have not analyzed momentum-based or adaptive methods (e.g.\ Adam), even though full-batch \textsc{EoS} has been seen there \citep{cohen_adaptive_2022}. (\emph{iv}) Our experiments are run with MSE, a complete study of training with cross entropy is needed.